-Cozy up with a soft blanket and a warm cup of tea, let’s learn how to crochet animals amigurumi for beginners!
-Apart from the common crochet projects like wearables, household items, bags, and accessories, Craft Passion is home to many adorable amigurumi crochet patterns (find out all the free amigurumi patterns here).
+Cozy up with a soft blanket and a warm cup of tea, let’s learn how to crochet amigurumi animals for beginners!
+Apart from the common crochet projects like wearables, household items, bags, and accessories, Craft Passion is home to many adorable crochet animals patterns (find out all the free amigurumi patterns here).
 They’re undeniable one of our favorite yarn crafts.

 The free patterns are for absolute beginners and avid beginners!
 In time, you’ll be able to crochet intermediate-level designs like our free crochet pattern of an Amigurumi cat, which is a perfect gift for cat lovers.